-A Memorandum of Appeal includes the name of the court, tribunal, or authority to which it gets presented with:
+A memorandum of appeal includes the name of the court, tribunal, or authority to which it is presented with:

-- the details of the order or judgment of the court, tribunal, or authority whose order is getting appealed, and
+- Details of the order or judgment of the court, tribunal, or authority whose order is getting appealed

-- the grounds on which the decision of the court,
+- Grounds on the decision of the court